-Finally, Table 3 and Table 4 show the results of macrobenchmarking TLSF [17] and the optimized, non-compacting version of CF without abstract addressing (configured to 16B, and alternatively to 32B, for the smallest pageblock size).
-For Emacs, CF consumes around 35% more memory of which only around 1.3% comes from size-class fragmentation while the difference between the 16B and 32B configurations is only marginal.
-For Hummingbird, CF consumes around 21% more memory of which only around 4.6% comes from size-class fragmentation while the difference between the 16B and 32B configurations is again only marginal.
-This means the bulk of CF's increased memory usage comes from fragmentation through partitioning [2, 7], which can only be reduced by re-configuring size-classes to better match given mutators.
+Finally, Table 2 shows the results of macrobenchmarking TLSF [25] and the optimized, non-compacting version of CF without abstract addressing (configured to 16B, and alternatively to 32B, for the smallest page-block size).
 The temporal performance of malloc and free operations (in clock ticks measured on the Opteron machine) for TLSF and non-compacting CF is similar with TLSF slightly outperforming CF (except for malloc in the worst case where CF is slightly better).